“I’m heading to a physical, and I want blood work done. Dr. Livingood, give me some guidance. What should I be looking for?“

-3. Fasting Insulin Levels – Going deeper than blood sugar and A1C levels will help give more understanding of insulin resistance and prevention of diabetes and heart disease.
+- Fasting Insulin Levels – Going deeper than blood sugar and A1C levels will help give more understanding of insulin resistance and the prevention of diabetes and heart disease.

-4. Ferritin Levels – This is a powerful stroke risk predictor as it helps to measure the “weight” of your blood and how much iron it is carrying.2
+- Ferritin Levels – This is a powerful stroke risk predictor as it helps to measure the “weight” of your blood and how much iron it is carrying.

-5. Uric Acid – is going to measure how your body is breaking down fructose.
-This is important for autoimmune and toxicity issues.3
+- Uric Acid – is going to measure how your body is breaking down fructose.
+This is important for autoimmune and toxicity issues.

-8. B Vitamins – All B Vitamins including B12 and B6 will give insight on any actual deficiencies.
+- B Vitamins – All B Vitamins including B12 and B6 will give insight into any actual deficiencies.

-9. Complete Cholesterol Panels – Total cholesterol is not a very good predictor of an actual problem.
-The size and makeup of the cholesterol is what matters.
+- Complete Cholesterol Panels – Total cholesterol is not a very good predictor of an actual problem.
+The size and makeup of the cholesterol are what matters.
 Get the particle sizes measured as well.

-10. Leptin Levels – Can give you insight on losing weight.
+- Leptin Levels – This can give you insight into losing weight.
 High leptin levels correlate with leptin resistance which can lead to obesity, heart disease, infertility, and more.

 TESTS: What to look out for?